music-encoding/guidelines/v4/elements/change.md

          <td class="wovenodd-col2">
             <div>
                <div class="schematronText">The date of the change must be recorded in an isodate attribute or date element.</div>
-               <div class="schematronText">The person responsible for the change must be recorded in a resp attribute or respStmt
+               <div class="schematronText">The agent responsible for the change must be recorded in a resp attribute or respStmt
                   element.
                </div>
             </div>